permartinson/wpcedit/README.md

 - BMP export does not work with some sprite dimensions.
 All sprites are now exported as full 128x32 frames.
 - Sprite table adress propery is not fully working, seems to generate the same address for all tables.

+## WPCEdit.js

+- This project is built upon my Javascript library WPCEdit.js, which is port of the original WPC Edit app.
+The repository for the library is here: https://github.com/permartinson/wpcedit.js